 Be aware that often it will be quite spicy, so if spice isn’t for you make sure to ask for a plainer version.

 Most of Northern Peru is made up of coastal desert, and what do you find in a desert – Cacti of course!
 The Cerro Campana is an area of desert situated close to the town of Huanchaco.
 We were lucky enough to travel there with a local guide who had an in-depth knowledge of the local flora and fauna.

-We saw everything from cacti as tall as a house, to tiny cacti with sweet edible flowers.
-This isn’t necessarily an experience which all travellers seek out but it was a great way to spend a day if you like getting outdoors on a trek!
+We saw everything from cacti as tall as a house to tiny cacti with sweet edible flowers.
+This isn’t necessarily an experience that all travelers seek out but it was a great way to spend a day if you like getting outdoors on a trek!

 Be warned, this is a desert, so be well prepared with filling snacks and plenty of water and sun cream before you go!

 I mentioned this briefly when talking about Mancora, but I felt it needed a shout-out of its own!
 This was a real bucket list item for me and it really didn’t disappoint.

 When in Mancora, take a ‘moto’ ride a few miles down the coast to the visitor center at El Nuro.
 Here you can buy a ticket to head onto the pier.
 From the pier, you will be given a life jacket and can enter the water alongside the pier.
 Unless you are incredibly unlucky, before long, you will encounter the beautiful sea turtles which frequent the area surrounding you.
 At first, this can be somewhat nerve-wracking, as they are large creatures but as long as you follow the rules and be respectful, you can enjoy bobbing around in their company without any fear.
 I would recommend picking up a snorkel to take along so you can immerse yourself even more.